Disgraced religious order tried to get abuse victim to lie

 Instead, he chuckled.
 He said she shouldn’t sign the deal, but should try to work out another agreement without attorneys: “Lawyers complicate things.
 Even Scripture says that among Christians we should find agreement.”

 The conversation between the aggrieved mother and Pope Benedict XVI’s personal envoy was wiretapped.
 The tape — as well as the six-page settlement proposal — are key pieces of evidence in a criminal trial opening next month in Milan.
-Prosecutors allege that Legion lawyers and priests tried to obstruct justice, and extort Martinez’s family by offering them money to recant testimony to prosecutors in hopes of quashing a criminal investigation into the abusive priest, Vladimir Resendiz Gutierrez.
+Prosecutors allege that Legion lawyers and priests tried to obstruct justice, and extort Martínez’s family by offering them money to recant testimony to prosecutors in hopes of quashing a criminal investigation into the abusive priest, Vladimir Reséndiz Gutiérrez.

 Lawyers for the five suspects declined to comment.
 The Legion says they have professed innocence.
 A spokesman said that at the time, the Legion didn’t have in place the uniform child protection policies and guidelines that are now mandatory across the order.